 - The biggest challenge for many companies is where to begin.
 Here, we share 5 practical customer retention strategies that you can use to keep your existing customers happy over the long-term and increase your profits.

-And when it comes to growing sales, many sales people are so focused on gaining new clients and customers that they fail to effectively address the need to retain those they already have.
+As a result, very often salespeople get so focused on gaining new customers that they fail to effectively address the need to retain those they already have.

-Having an effective retention program gives you the ability to identify, track and sell more to these customers who are most likely to become your long-term sources of revenue.
+Having an effective customer marketing strategy gives you the ability to identify, track and sell more to the customers who are most likely to become your long-term sources of revenue.

 In this blog post we will explain why and how customer retention is essential to growing your sales, and we will also provide you with five tips and practical examples of how CRM software can help you carry out the ways to sell more to your existing customers.